Ana00000/Ana00000/README.md

 - 🔭 I’m currently researching Clean CaDET.
-- 🌱 I’m currently learning new courses on Faculty of Technical Sciences (FTN).
+- 🌱 I’m currently learning new courses on Faculty of Technical Sciences.
-- 📫 How to reach me: ...
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on many unique projects.
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: always trying new hobbies such as training, dancing, exploring, planting, cooking..